-A medical assistant is extremely important in bringing proper care to people as well, but becoming one doesn't require as many formal classes and certifications.
+Medical assistants is extremely important in bringing proper care to people, but becoming one doesn't require many formal classes and certifications.
 Read on to learn more about what medical assistants do every day.

 Your Responsibilities At Work